Trump heads to Europe at a time of remembrance, turmoil

 “I think Boris would do a very good job.
 I think he would be excellent,” Trump told The Sun, the same publication to which he gave an interview last summer.
 “I like him.
 I have always liked him.
 I don’t know that he is going to be chosen, but I think he is a very good guy, a very talented person.”

+“Don’t ask me the question if you don’t want me to talk about it,” he said.

+Trump also fired back at London Mayor Sadiq Khan, who called the U.S. leader a “global threat” ahead of his trip.
+Trump said he has no interest in meeting Khan and that “I don’t think much of him.”
+Trump added that “he’s the twin” of New York Mayor Bill de Blasio, “except shorter.”

-Trump also used the interview to weigh in on the American-born Duchess of Sussex.
-The former Meghan Markle, who gave birth in May and will not attend the week’s events, was critical of Trump in the past, prompting the president to tell The Sun, “I didn’t know that she was nasty.”
+In the interview with The Sun, Trump weighed in on the American-born Duchess of Sussex.
+The former Meghan Markle, who gave birth in May and will not attend the week’s events, was critical of Trump in the past, prompting the president to tell the tabloid, “I didn’t know that she was nasty.”
 He said later in the interview that he thought Markle would be “very good” as a royal.

 Trump pushed back Sunday against reports that he had described Markle as “nasty,” tweeting: “I never called Meghan Markle “nasty.”
 Made up by the Fake News Media, and they got caught cold!”
 The newspaper posted the audio of the interview on its website.